himeshvyas26/phpmyadmin/README.md

 # phpmyadmin
-php my admin finder in bash language by C1PH3R AND H4M4573R PHPMYADMIN Scanner
+php my admin finder in bash language by C1PH3R AND H4M4573R PHPMYADMINscanner
 Scan a website for its PHPMYADMIN panel with your own wordlist

-How to Install
+#How to Install
 copy the following commands

 git clone https://github.com/himeshvyas26/PHPMYADMIN
-cd PHPMYADMIN
+cd phpmyadmin
 chmod +x scanner
 ./scanner
 How to Use